Search This Blog

 IDEAL TIME TO VISIT AJANTA-ELLORA CAVES

-June to March is ideal month to visit Ajanta and Ellora.
-In summer it becomes little difficult to visit here as sun heats up the rock.
+June to March is the ideal time to visit Ajanta and Ellora.
+During the summer, it becomes a little more difficult to visit, as the sun heats up the rocks.
+In winter and the monsoon, the climate is pleasant, with views of the waterfall at Ajanta.

 PLACES TO EXPLORE AROUND AJANTA-ELLORA